TrevorHensel/Wheely-Fast/README.md

 - Trevor Hensel
 - Ryan Campbell

-For my term project, I'm still trying to form a group and I'm unsure on if it will pan out, I'm going to be creating a small racing game.
+For our term project, We are going to be creating a small racing game.
 Where the user(s) can race a small car around a race track.
-I would like the game to use graphics, but I have no previous experience with grpahics so I'm still unsure of exactly how I'm going to accomplish this goal in such a short amount of time.
-I will try my best to get a functioning game by the end of term.
+We would like the game to use graphics, but we have no previous experience with grpahics so we are still unsure of exactly how we going to accomplish this goal in such a short amount of time.
+We will try our best to get a functioning game by the end of term.

 This game will be a local game that will be one or two player depending